Saturday, 25, Apr, 2026

 Headnote :

-A presumption of a lost grant arises in favour of a person who does not claim adversely to the owner but who on the other hand proves ancient and continued possession in assertion of a title derived from the owner without any challenge and such possession and assertion cannot be accounted for except...
+A presumption of a lost grant is established in favor of an individual who does not make a claim against the owner but instead demonstrates long-standing and uninterrupted possession, asserting a title derived from the owner without any opposition.
+This possession and assertion can only be explained...

 Shreekantiah Ramayya Munipalli Vs. The State of Bombay [1954] INSC 126 (22 December 1954)